BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Now let's test the change.

 1. Start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.

+Continuing in the web browser:

-1. Install and open the app in Microsoft Teams.
+1. In the app dialog, select **Open** to open the agent in Microsoft Teams.
 1. Above the message box, enter +++Can you suggest a candidate who is suitable for spanish speaking role that requires at least 2 years of .NET experience?+++ and send the message.
 Wait for the response.

 Note that the response contains a reference to a document.
 The document was used by the language model in it's reasoning when generating an answer and provided as part of the answer.
 Hover over the reference in the response to view more information about the document.